samsonasik/kahlan-issue-339/README.md

 vendor/bin/kahlan --coverage=1
 ```

-The error is happen because using `https://github.com/laminas/laminas-zendframework-bridge`
+The error is happen because using `laminas/laminas-zendframework-bridge` in `require` in composer.json

 It will output error: